 The Duke of Edinburgh’s best man was David Mountbatten, the Marquess of Milford Haven.Embed from Getty Images

-Picture of the 28 year old 3rd Marquess of Milford Haven, O.B.E who was best man at Lieut Philip Mountbatten at his wedding to H.R.H Princess Elizabeth at Westminster Abbey on November 20.
+Picture of the 28 year old 3rd Marquess of Milford Haven, who was best man of Lieut Philip Mountbatten at his wedding to H.R.H Princess Elizabeth at Westminster Abbey.
 He and the royal bridegroom are first cousins and have been friends since boyhood.

 The official wedding cake was baked by McVitie and Price.
-A fruitcake made of four tiers, it stood nine feet high, and weighed about 500 lbs.Embed from Getty Images Embed from Getty Images
+A fruitcake made of four tiers, it stood nine feet high, and weighed about 500 lbs.Embed from Getty Images Embed from Getty Images Embed from Getty Images

 The newlyweds spent their honeymoon at Broadlands, an English country house, in Hampshire, home of Philip’s uncle, Earl Mountbatten.
 Princess Elizabeth’s Corgi, Susan, came with them.Embed from Getty Images